mnemnion/mnemnion.github.io/source/_posts/2013-10-05-the-urbit-has-landed.markdown

 If I could credit the idea of the UrTongue, it would clearly need to be a format capable of usefully embedding any existing or contemplated programming languages, [cleanly and usefully](https://help.github.com/articles/github-flavored-markdown).

 I would strongly recommend to anyone considering designing a new language at the present time: The sequence ```` \n``` ```` is utterly reserved and I will come down on you like a ton of tiny Internet bricks if you tamper with that convention.
-I do feel like the present dominance of github is sufficient motive to keep it real.
+I suspect the present dominance of github is sufficient motive to keep it real.

 This leads to a couple important questions: Will Hoon, presuming decent tutorials and documentation, prove a pleasant systems language?
 More specifically and urgently, will it be pleasurable to write parsers and compilers in?